danitrave/CapitalCitiesGame/docs/source/naiveListsBuilder.rst

 ::

-   python3 SCALT_NaiveListsBuilder.py read_counts.tsv annotation.tsv -Notation gene_symbol
+   python3 SCALT_NaiveListsBuilder.py read_counts.tsv mylists.txt -Notation gene_symbol

 Or:

 ::

-   python3 SCALT_NaiveListsBuilder.py read_counts.tsv annotation.tsv --Notation gene_symbol
+   python3 SCALT_NaiveListsBuilder.py read_counts.tsv mylists.txt --Notation gene_symbol

 The number of boostrap samples can be changed in any moment specifying the number in the proper parameter:

 ::

-   python3 SCALT_NaiveListsBuilder.py read_counts.tsv annotation.tsv -Boo 80
+   python3 SCALT_NaiveListsBuilder.py read_counts.tsv mylists.txt -Boo 80

 Or:

 ::

-   python3 SCALT_NaiveListsBuilder.py read_counts.tsv annotation.tsv --Boostraps 80
+   python3 SCALT_NaiveListsBuilder.py read_counts.tsv mylists.txt --Boostraps 80

 The number of cell per cell type included in each boostrap sample can be modified making usage of the proper parameter:

 ::

-   python3 SCALT_NaiveListsBuilder.py read_counts.tsv annotation.tsv -Cells 50
+   python3 SCALT_NaiveListsBuilder.py read_counts.tsv mylists.txt -Cells 50

 Or:

 ::

-   python3 SCALT_NaiveListsBuilder.py read_counts.tsv annotation.tsv --Cells 50
+   python3 SCALT_NaiveListsBuilder.py read_counts.tsv mylists.txt --Cells 50

 The same logic for the number of genes that will be included in the final lists of genes:

 ::

-   python3 SCALT_NaiveListsBuilder.py read_counts.tsv annotation.tsv -Genes 75
+   python3 SCALT_NaiveListsBuilder.py read_counts.tsv mylists.txt -Genes 75

 Or:

 ::

-   python3 SCALT_NaiveListsBuilder.py read_counts.tsv annotation.tsv --Genes 75
+   python3 SCALT_NaiveListsBuilder.py read_counts.tsv mylists.txt --Genes 75

 In addition, the computational time can be reduced if the number of processors is increased as reported:

 ::

-   python3 SCALT_NaiveListsBuilder.py read_counts.tsv annotation.tsv -CPUs 4
+   python3 SCALT_NaiveListsBuilder.py read_counts.tsv mylists.txt -CPUs 4

 Or:

 ::

-   python3 SCALT_NaiveListsBuilder.py read_counts.tsv annotation.tsv --CPUs 4
+   python3 SCALT_NaiveListsBuilder.py read_counts.tsv mylists.txt --CPUs 4

 Make sure to have available the number of desidered processors in your machine.